Getting started with Qt#

 using the kit you created previously

-build modethe debug run configuration you created (the one where you set the environment variable)
+Debugbuild modethe debug run configuration you created (the one where you set the environment variable)

 launching the application thanks to

-Start debugging of startup project
+Start debugging of startup project.

 the release mode